OpenMined/tutorials/installation/OpenMined/OSX.markdown

 3. And do one more check if that Python 3.6 is activated: `$ python --version`

-   - If don't activate the 3.6 environment: `$ source activate py36`
+   - If Python 3.6 is not activated, activate the 3.6 environment: `$ source activate py36`

 #### Part 2: Fork PySyft an OpenMined Repositories